Our Verdict

 Ease of Transport

 In addition to the backpack harness, the Transporter includes four robust grab handles — one on each side of the bag — for traditional briefcase-style carrying or for lugging out of the trunk or off the baggage claim.
 While both of these carrying options are well-designed and quite effective, the Transporter leaves out traditional duffel carry handles and an over-the-shoulder messenger-style strap found on some other duffels.
+We love the stowable harness for airline travel; tucking away the straps provides a sleek and snag-free bag.

 If you regularly haul your high-capacity luggage on your back over longer distances and can live without the extra handles or straps, then the Transporter is one of the best options short of a dedicated backpack.
 If you don't need such a fancy backpack harness and you'd like the extra versatility of a few additional carrying methods, then another duffel may be a better option.
-Keep in mind that although it has a comfortable backpack harness, it still lacks a stiffened back panel and a supportive waist belt that makes proper backpacking backpacks more comfortable and efficient over longer distances.
+Keep in mind that although it has a comfortable backpack harness, it still lacks a stiffened back panel and a supportive waist belt that make proper backpacking more comfortable and efficient over longer distances.

 Protection

 While the seams are not fully sealed and the zippers are not fully waterproof, the Transporter still passed our high-pressure hose test with flying colors.
-There were only a few drops of water that breached the main compartment via the zipper.
+All external zippers are covered with a one-inch protective rain flap to help direct water away from the zippers.
+After our rain test, there wasn't a single drop of water that breached the bag.
 Even after sitting on wet ground for an hour, no water was able to seep through the bottom of the bag.

 Construction Quality

 The Transporter's construction quality, fit, and finish are top-notch.
 The attention to detail is apparent with things like heavy-duty zippers and zipper pulls, thick, burly grab handles, and high-quality webbing material.
+The zipper pulls are larger and easier to grab on the latest Transporter model, but as with other changes didn't significantly impact the performance or ease of use.
 The Transporter looks and feels like a high-end product.
-While other bags with reinforced bottom panels would likely hold up better to careless abuse, dragging, or rough handling, the 900-denier recycled polyester is plenty durable for regular use.
+While other bags with reinforced bottom panels would likely hold up better to careless abuse, dragging, or rough handling, the 840-denier recycled nylon bottom is plenty durable for regular use.

 Osprey also stands behind their products with a robust All Mighty Guarantee.
 They state, “Osprey will repair any damage or defect for any reason free of charge — whether it was purchased in 1974 or yesterday.
 If we are unable to perform a functional repair on your pack, we will happily replace it.”
 Very impressive.